equinixmetal-archive/docs-packet-legacy/guides/devops/load-balancing-and-high-availability.md

     "tag":["HA", "LB", "HAPRoxy"],
-    "seo-title": "Load Balancing and High Availability with HAProxy and Keepalived - Packet Technical Guides", "seo-description": "How to setup a cluster with LB & HA", "og-title": "Load Balancing and High Availability with HAProxy and Keepalived", "og-description": "How to setup a cluster with LB & HA" }
+    "seo-title": "Load Balancing and High Availability with HAProxy and Keepalived - Packet Technical Guides", "seo-description": "How to setup a cluster with LB & HA", "og-title": "Implement Load Balancing & High Availability on Packet.", "og-description": "Learn how to stand up Load Balancing & High Availability (HA) with HAProxy and Keepalived."
+}
 </meta> -->